Practice Ferocious with Flashcards, Spelling and Quizzes

 The adjective 'ferocious' has its origins in the Latin word 'ferox,' which meant 'fierce' or 'savage.'
 'Ferox' itself derived from 'ferus,' meaning 'wild' or 'untamed.'
 In essence, 'ferocious' can be seen as an extension of this concept, describing something or someone marked by extreme and often intense aggressiveness, violence, or wildness.
 The term has retained its connection to the untamed and wild nature of things, emphasizing the aggressive and violent aspects, making it a fitting descriptor for behaviors or entities characterized by their fierce and untamed demeanor.

-Quiz: Find the meaning of ferocious
+Find the correct meaning of the adjective ferocious:

 Try Again!